Tohbs/Morse-Code-Translator/Readme.md

-Here is the repository for the morse code translator project.
-The main file is a MPlab project and the documentation including the circuit diagram and explanations for all of the code functions.
+Here is the github repository for the Morse Code Translator project.
+Included is the MPLAB project file which includes all of the code and header files.